De Bruyne at Liverpool? How Genk's 'trampoline for talent' could have landed Belgian at Anfield | Goal.com

 On a freezing cold evening, an injury-time equaliser from Danish striker Nikola Saric rescued a 3-3 draw for the Reds.

-That delegation wore the badge of KRC Genk, and included Herman Vermuelen, the club’s technical director, and Roland Janssen, their chief scout.
+That delegation wore the badge of KRC Genk, and included Herman Vermeulen, the club’s technical director, and Roland Janssen, their chief scout.
 Dirk Degraen, the chief executive, was also in attendance.

 A few days earlier, Degraen had visited Melwood, meeting with Liverpool boss Rafa Benitez and head scout Eduardo Macia.